Answering the question of Solid or Engineered Wood Flooring?

 Laminate, vinyl and veneer floors are often confused with engineered wood floors.
 In fact, laminate uses an image of wood on its surface; vinyl is plastic formed to laminate vinyl and veneer uses a thin layer of wood with a core that could be one of a number of different composite wood products (most commonly, high-density fibreboard).

 Engineered wood is the most common type of wood flooring used globally.
-North America is the only continent larger solid wood market than engineered, although engineered wood is quickly catching up the market share.
+North America is the only continent with a larger solid wood market than engineered, although engineered wood is quickly catching up the market share.

 Comparison of solid wood and engineered wood flooring: